 Kitchen Brasserie – serving a varied menu, and situated in a wonderful contemporary building with great river views.

-Hootananny – a regular winner of Inverness Pub of the Year, Hoots serves food until 8.30 pm (except on Sundays), with live traditional .music in the Ceilidh Bar every night of the week from 9.30 pm.
-A great favourite.
+Hootananny – a winner of Inverness Pub of the Year and Best Live Music Venue in Scotland, Hoots serves food until 8.30 pm (except on Sundays), with live traditional music in the Ceilidh Bar every night of the week from 9.30 pm.

 Culloden House Hotel (2 miles) – for fine cuisine in gracious surroundings.